DavidBustamanteL/-InferenceOrderings/README.md

 The encoding logic works as follows:

 - Candidates tied at the same rank are joined with "=".
-- Different rank levels are joined with ">".
+- The preferences of a candidate over another one are joined with ">".

 Each respondent, therefore, contributes exactly one ordering string.